gamemanual0/gm0/source/docs/being-a-team/starting-a-team.rst

+.. include:: <isonum.txt>

 Starting a Team
 ===============

-So you want to start an FTC team - here's how!
+So you want to start an FTC\ |reg| team - here's how!
 Here's a few tips on how to get up and running.
 This article covers recruiting members and mentors, structuring your team, and pitching your budget.

 Reach out locally to recruit members.
 -------------------------------------

 Chances are, if you're interested in robotics, you'll find quite a few people in your area interested in the same thing!
 Recruiting them is all about spreading your message and sparking interest in your team, and for that, advertising is everything.
 Make a catchy flyer and hold a couple interest meetings!
 A handy tip to get people to attend is to bring food - people love free food...

 At these interest events, discuss how FTC is interesting and beneficial to those who participate.
 Make sure to have information for both parents and students!
-While you're recruiting, make sure to be inclusive - people may not have figured out that their passions lie within the scope of FIRST, and they may do so in creative ways when given the opportunity!
+While you're recruiting, make sure to be inclusive - people may not have figured out that their passions lie within the scope of *FIRST*\ |reg|, and they may do so in creative ways when given the opportunity!

 .. tip:: To ensure a sustainable team, you should recruit from grades 7 upwards if possible to allow for a constant flow of members.
 The key to sustainability is new faces!